yanivnizan/wp-store/README.md

 5. Write IAPMock.xml ([example](https://github.com/soomla/wp-store-example/blob/master//wp-store-example/wp-store-example/IAPMock.xml)) and save it in the root folder of your project.

 	This file is used in TestMode to simulate the Windows Store informations.

-YOU DON'T NEED TO PUBLISH YOUR APP IN THE BETA PROGRAM TO TEST IAP!
+	>YOU DON'T NEED TO PUBLISH YOUR APP IN THE WINDOWS STORE BETA PROGRAM TO TEST IAP!

 6. You'll need an event handler in order to be notified about in-app purchasing related events. refer to the [Event Handling](https://github.com/soomla/wp-store#event-handling) section for more information.